-The spigot opening in the closure plate has two 'flange' sections.
-Fold along the perforated line of Flange 1.
-The dimensions of the closure plate will be as in figure 7.
+Fold Flange 2 along the perforated line.
 The closure plate has an opening at the bottom for a central gas feed pipe.
 The gap between the pipe and this opening should be sealed with tape after connection.
 If a central feed pipe is not required the opening should be completely sealed with tape.